 Prone to flooding — check ahead of your journey

-Hebden Bridge, nestled in the Calderdale hills, is a fantastic getaway for those looking for something midway between town and country.
+Hebden Bridge is a fantastic getaway for those looking for something midway between town and country.
 Although it’s accessible by train, you can make the most of the surrounding area if you bring a car.

 For walkers, there’s beautiful countryside to explore, either along the canals or up into the surrounding valleys.
-Use the town as a base to explore the Pennine Way: start with a woodland hike through nearby Hardcastle Crags.
-And when you’re finished for the day, retire to one of the many pubs, cafes or restaurants to enjoy.
+You can use the town as a base to explore the Pennine Way.
+Start with a woodland hike through nearby Hardcastle Crags.
+When you’re finished for the day, retire to one of the many pubs, cafes or restaurants.

 Waren Mill & Budle Bay, Northumberland